 Are you new to blogging or building your list?
-Do you have a list of subscribers but you never ever created your “welcome” email yet?!
+Do you have a list of subscribers, but you have never ever created your “welcome” email yet?!

 If that’s you, then this post will show you how to write the PERFECT “welcome” email (+ there is a free checklist at the bottom of this post).

-For me personally, it was to “HARD” to create this email because I thought that it was too complicated and I didn’t want to even start doing it…
+For me personally, it was too “HARD” to create this email because I thought that it was too complicated, and I didn’t want to even start doing it…

-By the end of this post, you will see that writing this email isn’t hard at all!
+By the end of this post, you will see that writing this email isn’t hard!
 And all you have to do is take ACTION to create it!
 Yep!
 It’s that simple! 🙂

-A “welcome” email is an email you send to your subscribers right after they subscribed to your email list.
-(If you want to GROW your email list FAST here is a great post I wrote that shows you 7 AWESOME ways to grow your list FAST! 😉 )
+A “welcome” email is an email you send to your subscribers right after they subscribe to your email list.
+(If you want to GROW your email list FAST, here is a great post that shows you 7 AWESOME ways to grow your list FAST! 😉 )

 How to write the perfect “welcome” email?!